 Book these Cathay Pacific Asia Miles multi-carrier awards in the exact same way as any other complex award: do some research on the routes served by Oneworld airlines, plan out a route that fits all the rules, and then search for availability.

-While ExpertFlyer is generally a great tool for searching for availability, they do lack the ability to look up award space on several Oneworld member airlines, like Cathay Pacific, Japan Airlines, or Qatar Airways.
-However, I’ve found that the Cathay Pacific Asia Miles website itself is pretty useful for locating availability on a segment-by-segment basis – simply use the one-way search tool to look for your flights one-by-one, similar to what you’d do with the Aeroplan search engine for Star Alliance awards.
+While ExpertFlyer is generally a great tool for searching for availability, it lacks the ability to look up award space on several Oneworld member airlines, like Cathay Pacific, Japan Airlines, or Qatar Airways.

-One downside to the Oneworld Multi-Carrier Award Chart is that you’ll need to call the Asia Miles call centre to book anything under this award chart, and Asia Miles’s call centre agents can be notoriously tricky to work with.
-Don’t be afraid to call a few times in order to find a competent agent, and make sure to do all the research beforehand so you can guide the agent through the process if necessary.
+Lastly, one downside to the Oneworld Multi-Carrier Award Chart is that you’ll need to call the Asia Miles call centre to book anything under this award chart, and Asia Miles’s call centre agents can be notoriously tricky to work with.
+Don’t be afraid to call a few times in order to find an agent who is familiar with the program, and make sure to do all the research beforehand so you can guide the agent through the process if necessary.

 With the unparalleled ability to have five stopovers and two open-jaws on a single itinerary, Cathay Pacific Asia Miles’s Oneworld Multi-Carrier Award Chart can be extremely useful for those of you planning complex round-the-world trips.

-While the mileage requirements are higher than what you’d find on, say, an Aeroplan Mini-RTW, the far more generous stopover allowance, taken together with Aeroplan’s impending rule changes, make the “Asia Miles RTW” a highly attractive proposition, and one of many sweet spots worth looking at within the wider Asia Miles program.
+While the mileage requirements are higher than what you’d find on a standard round-trip booking, the far more generous stopover and routing allowances make the “Asia Miles RTW” a highly attractive proposition, and one of many sweet spots worth looking at within the wider program.